MLOps-Project-KNDS/docs/README.md

-## Documentation, notes and ideas.
-Feel free to commit!
+# Documentation, notes and ideas.

 ```
 docs